Please join us as we update Morgantown’s Comprehensive Plan!

 What is Morgantown 2033?

 Morgantown 2033 is a year-long process to update the City of Morgantown’s Comprehensive Plan.
 In accordance with State Code, municipalities in West Virginia are required to update their Comprehensive Plans every ten years.
 The last plan update was completed in 2013.
 To learn more about the 2013 plan document, please click here Version OptionsMorgantown 2033Headline What is Morgantown 2033?
+What is Morgantown 2033?
+What is Morgantown 2033?
+What is Morgantown 2033?
 What is Morgantown 2033?.

 What is a Comprehensive Plan?